Welcome

 We in the UK are in dire straits, so I’m joining the public debate about the future of our country – the four nations of the UK.

 Once a community worker in impoverished areas of Scotland while lecturing in history at Edinburgh University, then a broadcaster with Scottish Television, BBC and C4, I have just rounded off an academic career as Walt Disney Professor of Media and Communication at Schwarzman College, Tsinghua University.
-I reckoned I could never better teaching at the world’s most elite college of international relations, so it was time to stop teaching and enter the fray about the future of my own country.
+I reckoned I could never better teaching at that elite college of international relations, so it was time to stop teaching and enter the fray about the future of my own country.

 My main focus now is on getting the message across that the UK has to fess up to its political leaders’ failures of the last 20 years and rejuvenate, re-develop and re-boot.
 My particular angle is that we’ll do well to see our country in the perspective of Asians who have rebuilt theirs during the decades that we, on many measures, have been declining.